AgoraIO/Docs-Source/on-premise-recording/develop/cloud-proxy.md

 ---
-title: 'Cloud Proxy'
+title: 'Cloud proxy'
 sidebar_position: 6
 type: docs
 description: >
   To ensure that enterprise users can connect to Agora's services through a firewall, Agora supports setting up a cloud proxy.
 ---

-Large enterprises, hospitals, universities, banks, and other institutions commonly deploy firewalls to meet their stringent security requirements.
-To ensure uninterrupted access to its services for enterprise users behind firewalls, Agora offers firewall whitelist and <Vg k="CP" /> services.
+Large organizations commonly deploy firewalls to meet their stringent security requirements.
+To ensure uninterrupted access to Agora services for users behind firewalls, Agora offers a firewall allowlist and <Vg k="CP" /> services.

-Admins enable users to use <Vpd k="SDK" /> in network-restricted environments by adding specific IP addresses and ports to the firewall whitelist.
-Users make API calls to configure the <Vg k="CP" /> service.
+To enable SDK use in network-restricted environments, administrators can add specific IP addresses and ports to the firewall allowlist.
+Developers then configure the <Vg k="CP" /> service by calling the appropriate APIs.

 ## Understand the tech

 <Vg k="CP" /> works as follows:

 1. <Vpd k="SDK" /> initiates a request to <Vg k="CP" />.
-1. <Vg k="CP" /> returns the corresponding proxy information.
+2. <Vg k="CP" /> returns the corresponding proxy information.
-1. Agora SDK sends data to <Vg k="CP" />. <Vg k="CP" /> receives the data and transmits it to Agora SD-RTN™.
+3. The Agora SDK sends data to <Vg k="CP" />, which forwards it to the Agora SD-RTN™.
-1. Agora SD-RTN™ returns data to <Vg k="CP" />. <Vg k="CP" /> receives the data and sends it to the SDK.
+4. The SD-RTN™ sends the response back to <Vg k="CP" />, which then returns it to the SDK.

 <details>
 <summary>Cloud proxy workflow</summary>